Step 1: Go to a certified domestic violence advocate or to the district court and request a petition.

 It is very important that you attend all of the court dates.
 If you do not attend, the judge may dismiss your case and any temporary protection orders will stop being effective.
 If you find out you absolutely cannot attend, contact the court clerk immediately and ask how you can get a “continuance” or an “adjournment” for a later court date.

 If the court case does not settle, it will go to a hearing (trial).
 At the hearing, you will be able to testify in court about the abuse and harassment you have experienced, present witnesses and other evidence to support your case.
 The abuser will be allowed to do the same.
 If you are not represented by a lawyer, you may want to consult with a lawyer before the hearing to understand what documents and evidence are legally admissible in court.
-You can also find tips on our Preparing Your Case page.
+You can also find tips on our At the Hearing page.

 If the abuser does not attend the hearing, the judge may issue a “default judgment” and you may receive a protection order against him/her in his/her absence.
 The judge may still ask you to present your evidence and testimony and then decide the case based on that alone.
 It is also possible that the judge may decide to reschedule the hearing for a different day.